 Potential impact of risk Management policy Sensitivity to risk i) Price risk The Company is mainly exposed to the price risk due to its investments in equity instruments.
 The price risk arises due to uncertainties about the future market values of these investments.
 In order to manage its price risk arising from investments in equity instruments, the Company maintains its portfolio in accordance with the framework set by the Risk Management policies.
 As an estimation of the approximate impact of price risk, with respect to investments in equity instruments, the Company has calculated the impact as follows: Equity price risk is related to the change in market reference price of the investments in equity securities. be approved by the Board of Directors, Chief Financial Officer and Risk in Sensex prices would have led to an approximately additional ₹ 1,929.60 In general, these securities are not held for trading purposes.
 These investments are subject to changes in the market price of securities.
 The fair value of quoted equity instruments classified as fair value through Other Comprehensive Income as at March 31, 2019 is ₹ 37,315.73 Lakhs (March 31, 2018: ₹ 49,943.85 Lakhs).
 Management Committee.
-Lakhs gain (March 31, 2018- ₹ 2,497.1 Lakhs).
-A 5% decrease in Sensex price would have led to an equal but opposit effect. ii) Interest rate risk a) Financial liabilities The Company is mainly exposed to interest rate risk due to its variable interest rate borrowings.
+Lakhs gain (March 31, 2018- ₹ 2,497.18 Lakhs).
+A 5% decrease in Sensex prices would have led to an equal but opposite effect. ii) Interest rate risk a) Financial liabilities The Company is mainly exposed to interest rate risk due to its variable interest rate borrowings.
 The interest rate risk arises due to uncertainties about the future market interest rate of these borrowings.
-As at March 31, 2019, the exposure to interest rate risk due to variable interest rate borrowings amounted to ₹ 20,697.16 Lakhs (March 31, 2018: ₹ 23,359.76 The Company monitors fluctuations in interest rate continuously and has laid policies and guidelines including to minimise impact of interest rate risk.
-As an estimation of the approximate impact of the interest rate risk, with respect to financial instruments, the Company has calculated the impact of a 25 bps change in interest rates.
+As at March 31, 2019, the exposure to interest rate risk due to variable interest rate borrowings amounted to ₹ 20,697.16 Lakhs (March 31, 2018: ₹ 23,359.76 Lakhs) As an estimation of the approximate impact of the interest rate risk, with respect to financial instruments, the Company has calculated the impact of a 25 bps change in interest rates.
 A 25 bps increase in interest rates would have led to approximately an additional loss ₹ 53.08 Lakhs (March 31, 2018: ₹ 55.91 Lakhs additional loss) .
-A 25 bps decrease in interest rates would have led Lakhs) to an equal but opposite effect.
+A 25 bps decrease in interest rates would have led to an equal but opposite effect.